jrosen48/utk-homepage/content/post/2020-05-22-materials-for-nsf-bcser-proposal.md

 - Facilities and other resources description
 - Data management plan

-They're in this document: [rosenberg-nsf-bcser-proposal.pdf](grants/rosenberg-nsf-bcser-proposal.pdf)s
+They're compiled in this document: [rosenberg-nsf-bcser-proposal.pdf](grants/rosenberg-nsf-bcser-proposal.pdf)